sudheer121/Full-Auth/readme.md

 <h3> About </h3>

-  > This is an auth module built with nodejs.The code is modularized and will be helpful for anyone looking into exploring the below mentioned technologies, learning OAuth or MVC architecture in nodejs.
+  > This is an auth module built with nodejs.The code is modularized and will be helpful for anyone looking into exploring the below mentioned technologies, learning OAuth2 or MVC architecture in nodejs.
   > Have a look at https://full-auth.herokuapp.com.

 <h3> Tech Stack / Tools </h3>